Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Design of

-Additionally, when the current leader fails or exits, the machine with the next best score becomes the leader immediately as $S(m_{L'}) = \text{Leader}$, with $m_{L'} = \text{argmax}_{m_i \in M \setminus \{m_L\}} S^{*}(m_i)$.
+Additionally, when the current leader fails or exits, the machine with the next best score becomes the leader instantly as $S(m_{L'}) = \text{Leader}$, with $m_{L'} = \text{argmax}_{m_i \in M \setminus \{m_L\}} S^{*}(m_i)$.
 As a result, the old Leader \( m_L \) becomes a follower if it reconnects to the network again, $S(m_L) = \text{Follower}$, otherwise it remains in the \textit{Null} state $S(m_L) = \text{Null}$.
 Followers that exit or fail are handled similarly.
 Furthermore, when either normally entering the network or as part of the recovery process, the machine always joins as a follower ($S(m_i) = \text{Follower}$) to not disrupt the network status.
 Table~\ref{tab:fsm_transitions} displays the actions, conditions, events, and FSM transitions.
-Figure~\ref{fig:state-diagram} depicts the FSM with network states and their connections.